Gluten Free Pumpkin Pie

 - 1 tablespoon full-fat coconut milk

-- 2 cups fresh pumpkin puree or 1 15-ounce can pure pumpkin
+- 1 (15-ounce) can pure pumpkin, or 2 cups fresh pumpkin puree

-- ½ cup pure maple syrup or light-colored raw honey
+- ½ cup pure maple syrup, light-colored raw honey

 - 1 teaspoon ground cinnamon